 I am, however, a big fan of wholesale selling.
-After a few years into my venture with market gardening, I began selling tomatoes to local restaurants and grocery stores.
+After a few years into the venture with my backyard market garden, I began selling tomatoes to local restaurants and grocery stores.
 My tomato plantings went from 16 that first year to well over 100 a few years later.
 While you will not get as much money per pound (most times) as you would at a market, you do have a guaranteed sale.
 Many times you can latch into a guaranteed so-many-pounds-per-week deal until you are out for the season.
 I had two restaurants, each buying 30 pounds a week, one season.
 Just make sure you can produce whatever is needed.

 I like to check out the local stores to get an idea on pricing.
 Remember that you are selling FRESH HOMEGROWN PRODUCE so don’t be afraid to charge for it.
 It is also pretty easy to get an idea on what the grocery stores themselves have paid for their product.
 This information is especially important if you are going to wholesale some of your produce.
 Most grocery stores will work on a 25% to 30% markup.
 So, if tomatoes are retailing at $1.99 per pound, it means that the store has paid roughly $1.39 if they have a 30% markup.